benpollarduk/LoFiEffects.WPF/README.md

 <img width="1734" height="829" alt="image" src="https://github.com/user-attachments/assets/9897a38f-7cfc-4705-870b-06fa0f833ea7" />

 ## Compiling Shaders
 Shaders can be compiled using FXC.exe.
+FXC.exe is part of the [Windows SDK](https://learn.microsoft.com/en-us/windows/apps/windows-sdk/).
 The *LoFiEffects.WPF* project has a pre-build event that can be used to compile a shader effect when it is built.

 The *Shader* variable needs to be set to the name of the shader effect to compile: